SAC's Martoma gets nine years prison for insider trading

 Cohen has not been criminally charged.

-He faces a U.S. Securities and Exchange Commission civil action seeking to bar him from the financial services industry for failing to supervise Martoma and Michael Steinberg, an SAC portfolio manager convicted of insider trading in a separate trial in December.
+He still faces a U.S. Securities and Exchange Commission civil action seeking to bar him from the financial services industry for failing to supervise Martoma and Michael Steinberg, an SAC portfolio manager convicted of insider trading in a separate trial in December.
+Cohen has denied wrongdoing.

 The case is U.S. v.
 Martoma, U.S. District Court, Southern District of New York, 12-cr-00973.